Poodla Blinis with Carrot Sambhal, Sour Cream and Tenderstem®

 Zest and juice the lemon and set aside.

 To make the sambhal, put the oil in the wok and add the mustard seeds.
 Place over a medium heat.
-When the seeds start to fizzle and pop add the curry leaves, quickly followed by the chopped chilies and grated carrots.
+When the seeds start to fizzle and pop add the curry leaves, quickly followed by the chopped chillies and grated carrots.
 Pour over the lemon juice and then add the salt and coriander and cumin powder blend.
 Give it a good mix through to distribute the spices and then finally add the lemon zest.

 For the poodla, mix all the ingredients together to make a batter – use a balloon whisk to get rid of any lumps of flour.
 It should be the consistency of thick double cream.